syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 +----------------+--------------------------------------+
 ```

+Note, that the shown email-address `hostmaster@example.com` is a placeholder by openstack, any given value will be ignored for secondary zones.

 Attention: Because more than one master ip address can be specified, the list must either be terminated with a double dash or the whole parameter with its list be moved to the end of the command line.

 ```shell